-Want to gain some professional experience in your degree area and make a difference to the Tasmanian community?
-Why not apply for Treasury's cadetship program.
+Want to gain professional experience in your degree area and make a difference to the Tasmanian community?
+Consider applying for Treasury's cadetship program!

-During your cadetship, you will study part-time for an undergraduate degree and learn many areas of Treasury’s business.
-There are placements throughout nearly all work branches in the Department (covering a wide variety of issues for which Treasury has responsibility) and Cadets rotate through them on a 12 monthly basis.
-You will receive time off to attend lectures, tutorials, and exams, over and above normal leave entitlements.
+During your cadetship, you will study part-time for an undergraduate degree while rotating through Treasury’s different branches covering a wide range of work areas on a 12-monthly basis.
+You will receive paid time off to attend lectures, tutorials and exams over and above normal leave entitlements.

 What work will I be doing?

-You will undertake research and administrative work across the agency, and can be involved in standard tasks or in larger projects.
-Treasury will aim to develop you for a future career with us through grass roots exposure to our broad responsibility areas and though ongoing training and skills development.
+You will undertake research, analysis and administrative work for a range of topical issues that relate to the work of the branch you are placed in.
+You can be involved in standard tasks or in specific projects of significance to the work area.
+Treasury will aim to develop you for a future career with us through exposure to our broad responsibility areas and ongoing training and skills development.

-- Preparation of written correspondence, reports and submissions.
+• Preparation of written correspondence, reports, submissions and electronic information.

-- Planning, development and implementation of financial management policies, processes and strategies.
+• Contributing to the development of policies, processes and strategies.

-- Maintaining financial management systems and other databases.
+• Maintaining information for financial management systems and other databases.

 What we look for

-We look for people who are excited about our vision and values.
-If you are results oriented and want to help us achieve our corporate goals, we want to hear from you.
+We look for people who are excited about our purpose and share our values.
+While the ability to work with numbers will be an important advantage, what really matters to us is that you are an innovative and critical thinker with the ability to successfully adapt to changing situations and new challenges.
+If you are results-oriented and want to help us achieve our corporate goals, we want to hear from you.

 What will I be paid?

-Cadets are paid as full time employees under the Tasmanian State Service Award and receive paid time off to attend lectures, tutorials and exams, over and above normal leave provisions.
+Cadets are paid under the Tasmanian State Service Award and receive paid time off to attend lectures, tutorials and exams over and above normal leave provisions.

-Starting salary is currently $44 624 per annum (as at 1 Dec 2016) for a first year student, but this may be higher depending on how far you are through your degree.
-You also receive 9.5% employer contributions to your superannuation, on top of your salary, and all the added benefits that come with working for the State Service.
-Note that Treasury does not pay your Higher Education Loan Programme (HELP) fees.
+Commencing salary is based on the amount of undergraduate degree study you have left to complete, usually within the range of $53 514 - $60 039 to $78 246 per annum (as at 8 December 2022).
+You also receive employer contributions to your superannuation, on top of your salary, and all the added benefits that come with working for the State Service.
+Note that Treasury does not pay your Higher Education Loan Program (HELP) fees.

-Your salary will advance annually, and if your academic and work performance is satisfactory during the completion of your degree and cadetship, you'll be offered a job with us at a level that currently pays $70 280 per annum (as at 1 Dec 2016).
+Your salary will advance annually, and on successful completion of your cadetship and degree, you'll be offered a permanent job with us at a level that currently pays $82 379 per annum (as at 8 December 2022).

 How to apply

-Treasury normally recruits 2-3 new Cadets each year, however, this depends to some extent on the progress of existing Cadets.
-All vacancies are advertised on the Tasmanian Government Jobs Web site, www.jobs.tas.gov.au.
-To register your interest in applying for a cadet vacancy, email email@example.com.
+Treasury normally recruits three to five new cadets each year however this depends to some extent on the progress of existing cadets.
+All vacancies are advertised on the Tasmanian Government Jobs website.